 Articles of a Domestic Goddess Craft Show Debut!

 My church does a lot of community outreach.
 It’s what attracted me to the church in the first place.
 Not the fact that I could get free stuff… even though that’s true; but that they do things for the community.
 Once you begin to go there they expect you to participate and volunteer and have a calling within the church, which I think is extra special and what a church should be.
 But that’s my own personal opinion.
 There is just a really great group of people there, member or not.
-The Crosby Church Extreme Machine is a yearly festival in which car owners are beckoned to enter their fancy cars, motorcycles (or other similar item) into one of the best car shows in Texas from what I hear!
+The Crosby Church Extreme Machine is a yearly festival in which car owners are beckoned to enter their fancy cars, motorcycles (or other similar items) into one of the best car shows in Texas from what I hear!
 It’s a BIG deal!
 There is lots of good food, free games for the kiddos, a mud bog, a fighting octagon, a big sermon and mostly, just lots of fun.
-My son left there all sweaty and sticky from all the fun he had there and in 6 year old terms, that’s a day well had!
+My son left there all sweaty and sticky from all the fun he had there and in 6-year-old terms, that’s a day well had!

 2. Table Setup and Display

 Set up your tables in such a way that customers are invited to browse.
 If they have to walk in, they probably won’t.

 Plus, you and your friends, visitors or junk will probably take up a large amount of the covered space and it will require a shuffle to allow someone to walk in to browse.

 Make things accessible and visible.
 If I could redo it, I would have set my booth up to have two sides, with a table running down each side.
 Each table should be equally as inviting.